Minipops 67 (120.2)

-"minipops 67 [120.2]" (also known unofficially as "the Manchester track") is a song by the English electronic musician Richard D. James, credited under the pseudonym Aphex Twin.
+"minipops 67 [120.2]" (also known unofficially as "the Manchester track") is a track by the British electronic musician Richard D. James, credited under the pseudonym Aphex Twin.
 It is the opening track and lead single from Aphex Twin's sixth studio album, Syro (2014).

 Released as a single on 4 September 2014 on Warp Records, James debuted "minipops 67 [120.2]" at a show in Manchester seven years prior to its release and the song was made available on several bootlegs.
 The track received positive reviews after its premiere broadcast on BBC Radio 1 and its official download release.

 Background and recording

 "minipops 67 [120.2]" is one of the older compositions on Syro, which Richard D James estimated as being recorded in 2007 or 2008, according to the Fader.
 The song's title is a reference to Korg Mini Pops, a 1967 drum machine used by James during Syro's recording sessions.